We use high quality Lemon Myrtle essential oil in our products which has a great lasting aroma, and antibacterial effects.

-Start with a minimum you can always add more.
+Start with a minimum; you can always add more (1 drop).

 Do not apply directly undiluted to the skin as this will burn and irritate.

-If you are using on the skin the dilution recommended is generally 1-2% that is for each 100mls of oil such as olive oil, or a skin cream add 1-2 drops.
+If you are using on the skin the dilution recommended is generally 1-2%: 1-2 drops per 100mL.

 Oil Burner or diffuser - 5 drops in water